X4/krit/README.md

-# Grit #
+# Krit #

-Grit is an experimental personal task manager that represents tasks as nodes of a [multitree](https://en.wikipedia.org/wiki/Multitree), a class of [directed acyclic graphs](https://en.wikipedia.org/wiki/Directed_acyclic_graph).
+Krit is an experimental personal task manager and CLI-Interace for [Kanboard](http://kanboard.org/) that represents tasks as nodes of a [multitree](https://en.wikipedia.org/wiki/Multitree), a class of [directed acyclic graphs](https://en.wikipedia.org/wiki/Directed_acyclic_graph).
 The structure enables the subdivision of tasks, and supports short-term as well as long-term planning.

 <p align="center">
   <img src="docs/assets/demo.gif" width="683" />